 Creating Study Flashcards with the Help of your Printer

 Flashcards are a useful study tool for all educational levels.
 Those that are available for purchase can be costly and easily ruined by little hands, a spilled cup of coffee, or a faulty box.
-But if you make your own, not only will they have a more lasting impact for your own studying efforts, but they can also be made to be more sturdy and resistant.
+But if you make your own with the help of 123inkjets, not only will they have a more lasting impact for your own studying efforts, but they can also be made to be more sturdy and resistant.
 You will also want to consider a containing device for these cards.

 The first step of this project is to open your word processing software (these instructions pertain to the Microsoft Word 2007 format, but most softwares will have the same or very similar controls).
 To begin, then select "shapes."
 Choose the rectangle with rounded corners tool and use it to draw.
 Do not worry about the circle being perfect, because once drawn you can go to the "format" tab and adjust the height and width (these controls are found all the way to the right of the toolbar).
 Set the height to 3.5 and the width to 2.5 inches.
 Move this rectangle so that it is located in the upper-left corner, and copy and paste it (select the object by clicking on it, press the "ctrl and "c" keys together, then click a blank part of the sheet and press the "ctrl" and "v" keys together) enough times so that you have a full page of cards or enough to fulfill your needs remembering to accommodate for both card fronts and backs.